 A. Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps.

-CHELSEA, I’LL HAVE YOU ANSWER THESE QUESTIONS AS YOU ARE MORE FAMILIAR WITH THE MOST CRITICAL STEPS.
+3.3 – 3.6

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+While not technically challenging, steps 3.3 – 3.6 can be the most tedious, and present the most opportunity for error.
+To ensure that these steps are successful and to ultimately achieve accurate rotation of the head, it is critical to i) make sure that the head is absolutely secure in the ear bars, and ii) consistently and accurately assign the midline (R/L) coordinate.
+Use of the centering scope is immensely helpful with this latter point, and furthermore, centering the scope on the gauge crosshairs prior to beginning the surgery provides an approximation for the midline, once the animal is centered on the ear bars.

 If answered, your answers to C and D will become interview-style shots, which may be incorporated into the script after the relevant step in the protocol.
 Authors will memorize the statements and then deliver them on camera.